 Wearing a face mask is NOT a substitute for physical distancing or frequent handwashing.
-Wearing a non-medical face mask or face covering is an extra measure that can be taken to protect those around you.
-When worn properly, a person wearing a non-medical mask or face covering can reduce the spread of his or her own infectious respiratory droplets.
+Wearing a non-medical face mask is an extra measure that can be taken to protect those around you.
+When worn properly, a person wearing a non-medical mask can reduce the spread of their own infectious respiratory droplets.

-The vast majority of people with asthma can wear a non-medical mask or face covering safely.
+The vast majority of people with asthma can wear a non-medical mask safely.
 If you are unable to wear a non-medical mask without experiencing breathing issues, do not wear a mask.
 Instead, make sure you are practicing physical distancing by maintaining a 2-metre distance.
-Schedule an appointment with your healthcare provider as soon as possible to go over your Asthma Action Plan and review your asthma symptoms.
+Schedule an appointment with your healthcare provider as soon as possible to go over your Asthma Action Plan and review your asthma symptoms and control.
 Your healthcare provider may suggest or ask you to consider other options to protect yourself.

 Each individual’s asthma is unique, and should be evaluated on a case-by-case basis.

-Adjust to wearing a non-medical mask or face covering when you have asthma:
+Adjust to wearing a non-medical mask when you have asthma:

 - Wear a mask around your home for approximately 20 minutes to give yourself time to adjust to how it feels.

 - There is no recommended “best type of mask” for people with asthma.
 Experiment with different types of mask materials and styles.
 Some masks fit more snugly than others, and some materials may feel more comfortable.